ruyaoyao/LINE-instant-messenger-protocol/line-protocol.md

 ----------------------------

-In current versions, LINE now requires you to verify your identity using a PIN code when logging in to a desktop client for the first time from a "new location" based on geo-IP.
-This is obviously also required when logging in with the desktop client for the very first time.
+In current versions, LINE now requires you to verify your identity using a PIN code when logging in to a desktop client for the first time.
+It seems this is partially based on geo-IP, as clients that had logged in before the verification procedure was added do not need to verify themselves.
+New logins will all likely need to be verified.

-When PIN verification is required, the login method returns a type of 3 instead of 1.
+When PIN verification is required, the login method returns a type of REQUIRE_DEVICE_CONFIRM (3) instead of SUCCESS (1).
 The pinCode field contains a PIN code to display to the user and the verifier field is set to a random token that is used to identify this verification session.
 The token stays the same for the whole process.

 The client then issues an empty request to the HTTP path /Q with the X-Line-Access header set to the verifier token.
 This request blocks until the user enters the correct PIN code on their mobile